 After a short transfer from Split airport you will complete a quick check-in once you arrive at base.
-After this you will have a quick briefing on all your boat's bells and whistles, before you relax and unwind for your first night!
+Then you will have a briefing on all your boat's bells and whistles, before you relax and unwind for your first night!

 Split & Trogir both have an inredible amount to see and do.
 On your first days sailing a great route to ease you in, is heading over to Milna on the island of Brac.
 This is a very sheltered bay to moor up in with two different marinas to take your pick from!
 There are also numerous bays and lovely beaches if you prefer to steer clear of marinas and their associated fees.